 city, and the secrets hidden to preserve Life in the City at any expense.

 The book is a true story based on experiences and events during my Life in the City while at The Eaton Centre.

 TechTown Meets Hockeytown (2010)

-Henry Argasinski is currently Property Manager with Summit Property
+Henry Argasinski is currently Vice President, Property Management with

-Management in Bloomfield Hills, Michigan.
+Liberty Property & Asset Management in Troy, Michigan.
 He has an extensive background spanning over two decades in the real estate industry as